kyma-project/kyma/resources/eventing/charts/nats/README.md

 ### Logging

-*Note*: It is not recommended to enable trace or debug in production since enabling it will significantly degrade performance.
+> **NOTE**: It is not recommended to enable trace or debug in production, since enabling it will significantly degrade performance.

 ```yaml
 nats: